 An Alley Built to Scale

-The approach to Kanesho sets the terms of engagement before you reach the door.
+Kanesho is a traditional Japanese eel specialist in Kyoto's Higashiyama Ward.
 The alley running through Higashiyama Ward is long and narrow, the kind of passage that discourages casual browsing, and the shop sits at its far end.
-A noren bearing a leaping eel marks the entrance — the single visual signal that this address has been in the river-fish trade since the late Edo period.
+A noren bearing a leaping eel marks the entrance, the single visual signal that this address has been in the river-fish trade since the late Edo period.
 Kyoto's older specialist restaurants frequently carry this quality: a physical discretion that is less about secrecy and more about centuries of operating without needing to advertise.

-The setting matters because it conditions what comes next.
 Unagi restaurants in Japan tend to divide between high-ceremony kaiseki adjacents and working neighbourhood shops that have served the same dishes for generations.
-Kanesho sits in the latter tradition: a Michelin Bib Gourmand address at single-¥ pricing, where the cuisine is the argument for being there, not the room or the performance around it.
+Kanesho sits in the latter tradition, with an approachable price point and a focus on the food rather than the room or the performance around it.

 What the Menu Reveals